 One point that Holocaust affirmers like to bring up is: ‘What about all the missing people?’

+Let’s explore the missing people question further.
 Yad Vashem hosts a database with names of alleged victims.
 At their own admission there are duplicates in the database.
 Despite this they estimate the the number of individual victims listed to 4.8 million.

 The question then is, where did the names come from?
 Yad Vashem answers that in their FAQ section:

-Pages of testimony is self reporting and that is not the most reliable source of information.
+Pages of testimony, mentioned in the paragraph above, is self reporting and that is not the most reliable source of information.
 Many of the victims listed in the database are only presumed dead.
 This is illustrated in the article Accidental Family Reunion at Yad Vashem, by Hadding Scott.
 In the story below we have an instance where two families presumed that the other had died in the Holocaust when in fact none of them had.
 This case alone counts for 9 living Jews in the database of victims.
 How many stories like this exist?
 Just a quick search yielded many results.
 You see such articles here, here, here, here, here and here.
 In theses stories they always say they assumed their loved one were dead.
 How many more people would have been reunited had the false narrative of the Holocaust not had them believing the worst?

-Here Yad Vashem says that the Nazis did not keep lists of all the alleged victims.
+Below Yad Vashem says that the Nazis did not keep lists of all the alleged victims.
 Most significantly the the alleged millions that were ‘pulled off train and into the gas chambers’.
 So what are the ‘list of victims’ referred to in the historical documentation?
 And when it comes to the deportation lists are they just taking names from these sources and declaring them dead?

 Carlo Mattogno answers that question in his article on the Yad Vashem Database: